The Vz.24, VSR base. Like the K98k builds, this was destined to be a pretty gun.

-If you are interested in this project or have an idea of your own, drop us a line on firstname.lastname@example.org to discuss.
+If you like this build you can see the rest of the project here.
+If you have an idea of your own, drop us a line on firstname.lastname@example.org to discuss.
 ‘Like’ our Facebook page or follow the blog to get regular updates on projects and interesting videos and articles.